Atlanta awaits decision on charges in black man’s killing

-ATLANTA (AP) — Atlanta awaits a decision from prosecutors Wednesday on whether to bring charges against two white police officers in the killing of Rayshard Brooks, who was shot in the back in a case that has unfolded as the U.S. grapples with widespread protests over the treatment of black people.
+ATLANTA (AP) — Atlanta awaited a decision from prosecutors Wednesday on whether to bring charges against two white officers in the killing of Rayshard Brooks, the black man who was shot in the back in a case that has unfolded amid protests across the U.S. against police brutality and racial injustice.

 A "Black Lives Matter" sign is seen during protests on Saturday, June 13, 2020, near the Atlanta Wendy's where Rayshard Brooks was shot and killed by police Friday evening following a struggle in the restaurant's drive-thru line in Atlanta.
 A decision from prosecutors on whether to bring charges against two white police officers in the killing will be announced on June 17, 2020.
 (Source: AP Photo/Brynn Anderson)